Enter your zip code above to find your hardiness zone, plants available for your area, and your estimated ship date.

 To the left, you'll find all the topics covered in this Plant Manual.
 Select a topic to read its information.

 Small dessert pears.
 Also called a “sugar pear” or “candy pear”, this fruit is super sweet with a hint of spice.
 Often used in cooking and canning, but also enjoyed fresh.
-Tree is disease-resistant to fire blight.
+Tree is disease-resistant to fireblight.
+Originates around Philadelphia, Pennsylvania in the 1700s.
 Ripens in mid September.
 Best pollinators: Starking® Delicious™ or Moonglow.

 The best way to succeed is to plan before you plant.
 Let’s discuss location: Do you know where you want to plant your new trees?
 Avoid many future problems by considering all aspects of the planting spot, such as: